igorkulman/coding-journal/content/post/2019-08-14-creating-context-menu-with-highlight/index.md

 +++

 The iOS messaging application I work on features a context menu in the chat.
-You long-press any message in the chat and a context menu appears.
-This menu was originally implemented with the standard `UIMenuController`.
+You long-press any message in the chat and the context menu appears.
+This menu was originally implemented using the standard `UIMenuController`.

 The `UIMenuController` is an old-style iOS API that is hard to use and does not work very well.
-In some situation tapping its items just did not call the assigned selectors and the menu did not work.
+In some situations tapping its items just did not call the assigned selectors and the menu did not work.

-As part of the ongoing redesign of the application I decided to implement a new custom context menu that would looks as the designed imagined and more importantly work reliably.
+As part of the ongoing redesign of the application I decided to implement a new custom context menu that would look as the designer imagined and more importantly work reliably.
 I did not want to use any 3rd party library to keep it as simple and possible.

 Using just `UIKit` I came up with a context menu with a dim effect and a highlight on the selected item

 {{% post-image "animation.gif" %}}

+Here is how I approached building it.

 <!--more-->

 ### 1. New `UIWindow`

-The first step is to create a new `UIWindow` and put it on top of the main application window.
-This is it needed mostly to show the context menu as a standard `UIViewController` presented as `.popover` without dismissing the keyboard.
+The first step was to create a new `UIWindow` and put it on top of the main application window.
+This was needed mostly to show the context menu as a standard `UIViewController` presented as `.popover` without dismissing the keyboard.

 If you just create a new `UIWindow` and make it visible, it is shown under the keyboard window.
 To make it show above the keyboard window you need to set its `windowLevel` to a value higher that the `windowLevel` of the keyboard window.

-But this does not work as expected since iOS 11.
-The setter would not allow you to assign a value higher than `windowLevel` of the keyboard window, it will be always `1` less.
+This does not work as expected on iOS 11 and newer.
+The setter would not allow you to assign a value higher than the `windowLevel` of the keyboard window, it will be always `1` less.

-The solution to this is to create a custom class inheriting from `UIWindow` and overriding the `windowLevel` getter with some hard-coded hight value
+The solution to this was to create a custom class inheriting from `UIWindow` and overriding the `windowLevel` getter with some hard-coded high value

 {{< highlight swift >}}
 final class MessageContextMenuWindow: UIWindow {